Dave Rowe (folk singer)

-David B. Rowe, is a folk singer from Maine.
+David B. Rowe (born April 10, 1973), is an American folk singer and musician.

+Early life and education

 Rowe was born in Lewiston, Maine on April 10, 1973, the only son, one of two children of Tom Rowe and his wife Joanne Demers.
 He also has three half sisters from his father's second marriage.
 He is a third generation musician following his father Tom and mother Joanne, an uncle and both grandfathers.
+Rowe studied musical composition at the Hartt School of Music at the University of Hartford.

+Career

 Rowe was the first bass player for the Makem Brothers, the sons of famous Irish musician Tommy Makem.
-Rowe studied musical composition at the Hartt School of Music at the University of Hartford.

 While performing as a guitarist and vocalist with his father Tom Rowe as Rowe by Rowe, they added Denny Breau, brother of Lenny Breau and became Turkey Hollow.
 Rowe is also Choir Director of the First Universalist Church, Auburn, Maine.